Tribal Council Hall, Virgo

-When her eyes adjusted, she found a great white tree rising above a marsh of pools and light.
+When her eyes adjusted, she found a great white tree rising high.
 The tree had a thick trunk as wide as her house.
 Where its reach ended for the sun-setting sky was unknown.
 Its branches spider-webbed across the horizon, forming cracks along the skyline.
 But the cracks were not empty.
 Glittering on their tips were glass-like leaves that reflected light from below.

 The Great Tree of Virgo.

 At the tree’s base was a pool of vitae.
 Out from it flowed streams of light that wove their way through the marsh.
 Alongside the vitae streams were normal ponds and rivulets that too reflected the brilliance of the vitae.

 Ringed around the edges of the bank were thin, silver poles with glass tubing wrapped around them.
 Generator conductors.
 Smaller than the ones she’d seen in the books.
 Despite Virgo denouncing excessive reliance on vitae reservoirs, it seemed even they couldn’t escape occasionally harvesting it for power.

 Atienna rolled her mother to the edge of the riverbank.
 After locking the chair in place, she aided Nia and Sefu in setting up the music player.
 With much effort, she convinced both guards to take a half hour break.
 She knew that they obeyed not out of desire to rest, but to allow Atienna and her mother some privacy.

 When the two were out of earshot, she placed the needle of the player on the record and waited for the static whine to lull into a tune.